When you need medical attention fast, Aayu Clinics is the call you make.

 Bluish lips or face

 All COVID testing is covered for free for those with active insurances.
 Restrictions apply.
+Please check here if we accept your health insurance.

 Active COVID-19 infection Day 1-14 after symptom onset -nasal swab RT-PCR testing – allows for early case identification and informing close contacts, reducing spread at home or work